anionDev/ScriptCollection/ReadMe.md

 - `python` (on some systems `python3`)
 - `pip3`

-The pip-packaged which are required for developing on this project are defined in `requirements.txt`.
+The pip-packages which are required for developing on this project are defined in `requirements.txt`.

 ### IDE